filesender/filesender/docs/v2.0/admin/configuration/index.md

                If you are using the 'url' method then FileSender will post file content to that URL and expect an JSON result indicating the result of the scan.
 For example for a success:
                { "passes": "1", "error": "0", "reason": "clean." }
+               or something like the following or for an error:
+               { "passes": "0", "error": "0", "reason": "contains a Trojan (56% certainty)." }